-In March 2019 our board of directors intends to adopt, and we expect our stockholders to approve, our 2019 Equity Incentive Plan, or the 2019 Plan.
+Our board of directors adopted, and our stockholders approved, our 2019 Equity Incentive Plan, or the 2019 Plan.
 Our 2019 Plan will become effective upon the completion of this offering.
 Our 2019 Plan permits the grant of incentive stock options, within the meaning of Section 422 of the Code, to our employees and any parent and subsidiary corporations' employees, and for the grant of nonstatutory stock options, restricted stock, restricted stock units, stock appreciation rights, performance units and performance shares to our employees, directors and consultants and our parent and subsidiary corporations' employees and consultants.